IS IMPUTING GOOD INTENTION TO ANOTHER'S ACT DOWN TO LAZINESS?

 So there is no direct evidence.
 You have to embrace indirect evidence.
 Also, this will be based on how you see that the number of people seeming to be genuine inside is statistically significant.

-People will take advantage then regarding how their motives cannot be seen by others.
+People will take advantage then based on how their motives cannot be seen by others.
 Plus good intentions go wrong anyway but you never know if the person meant more of that harm than they say.

 We all know this.
 Arguing that God does his good in the people he made and so we should assume their intentions are good is going to get us to put down our guard too much.